Cryptocurrency markets were rattled this week by the abrupt collapse of FTX, a major exchange.

 There’s nothing wrong with speculating on cryptocurrencies, penny stocks, or futures with money you can afford to lose if you are so inclined.

-But for money you can’t afford to lose, you need to minimize both counterparty risk (the potential for catastrophic loss due to a third party’s failure or malfeasance) and inflation risk (the potential for steady erosion of purchasing power).
+But for the money you can’t afford to lose, you need to minimize both counterparty risk (the potential for catastrophic loss due to a third party’s failure or malfeasance) and inflation risk (the potential for steady erosion of purchasing power).

 It is difficult to avoid counterparty risk with cryptocurrencies if you intend to trade them.
 It is impossible to predict whether they will appreciate with inflation over time considering the brief and volatile history of the asset class.